 Any Device vs Mobile First

 RingCentral has since done well staying true to their ‘any device’ vision.
 They have become a leader in unified communications where their business phone service can be seamlessly accessed from any type device.
 OnRelay vision to the contrary remains ‘mobile-first’ entirely focused on delivering a mobile business phone system where a smartphone app is the only device a user needs to access for an advanced business phone service.
 It follows that RingCentral has more advanced integration with other computer applications and services than OnRelay, whereas OnRelay has more advanced functionality for call distribution within mobile teams such as queues, parallel ring groups and live operator functionality.

 VoIP App vs Cell Minutes

 The underlying mobile technologies used by RingCentral and OnRelay for wireless access are also very different.
 Over cell networks, OnRelay relies on standard wireless carrier cell minutes, whereas RingCentral uses the wireless carrier data plan with its proprietary VoIP app.
 Both solutions support WiFi calls, albeit again OnRelay uses the standard smartphone WiFi calling feature, whereas RingCentral naturally uses its proprietary VoIP app with WiFI as well.
-OnRelay views the standard wireless carrier mechanisms for delivering phone calls as far superior to VoIP with respect to voice quality, coverage and call setup reliability.
+Over public cell networks, OnRelay considers standard wireless voice minutes as superior to VoIP for delivering business calls with respect to voice quality, coverage and call setup reliability.
+A distinction most people that have struggled to use VoIP apps for important calls while e.g. driving a car can relate to.
 More details about these important distinctions here.

 Please find a high level comparison of respective mobile app business call features below: